Pacholleck/OptionPricing/README.md

 There are two approaches for using the option pricer.

 1. Download the `OptionPricing_Pacholleck.Rmd` file and uncomment `devtools::install_github` in line 84.
 Don't forget to provide your git access token as well.
+This will install the `rccp` package directly from this Repo.
 2. Clone the Repo, open the `OptionPricing_Pacholleck.Rmd` file, and uncomment `install.packages` in line 77.
 Make sure your file path is correct.
+This will use the ziped package provided in the files.

 ## Objective